Skip to main content

 How to Report Road Hazards on CB Radio

 When you spot a road hazard, reporting it on CB channel 19 is a trucker courtesy that can prevent accidents.
+New to the airwaves?
+Brush up with our CB channel guide for truckers and our list of highway hazard CB terms.
 Here is the proper format:

 Include direction and highway — “Northbound I-81...” or “Westbound I-40...”